andbass/rlisp/README.md

 ```lisp
 (def 'var 2)
 ```
-You have to quote the symbol because `def` isn't a special syntax definition, its just a regular old function.
+You have to quote the symbol because `def` isn't a special syntax definition, it's just a regular old function.
 Without quoting the symbol, rlisp would try to evaluate it and fail to resolve it (since it hasn't been defined yet, we're defining it now!).

-Its kind of a pure way of doing things, it's very clear how things will be evaluated when your code runs (everything is a regular function, even core pieces of syntax like `def` and `if`), Mainly though, I did it this way because it's easier and I'm lazy.
+It's kind of a pure way of doing things, it's very clear how things will be evaluated when your code runs (everything is a regular function, even core pieces of syntax like `def` and `if`), Mainly though, I did it this way because it's easier and I'm lazy.

 Here's a function definition (it squares a number):